gnmonsour/mvcStack/README.md

 ### To Do
 - Implement testing
-- Add authentication and authorization
+- Add application access control
+- Understand MongoDB access control and add how-to this document
+- Use the 'Projects' tools of github going forward

+### Platforms
-- stuff
+- Windows 10
+- Ubuntu 18.04 (via VM)

 ## License